 In conclusion, of the species identified with Fishery Management Plans, and highly migratory pelagic species that may occur in the vicinity, the potential for adverse impacts to EFH is considered temporary and minimal.
 The proposed project could impact surf clams although the numbers that occur in the inlet are very low.
-The neonate stages of several shark species are predominately located in shallower coastal waters but are highly mobile and able to avoid the dredge during active pumping.
+The neonate and juvenile stages of several shark species are predominately located in shallower coastal waters but are highly mobile and able to avoid the dredge during active pumping.
+The proposed dredging location is located sufficiently offshore and to the north of the inlet's throat that the likelihood of temporary elevated turbidity at the dredge is not likely to pose any (temporary) interference with fish migration in and out of the inlet.
+The inlet throat, at its minimal width is 4,200 feet wide between the southwest end of the Holgate spit and the northeast end of Little Beach Island, such that dredging offshore and to the north of the inlet will not impede fish migration.
+Given the current scour depths surpassing 42 feet in the inlet throat, it is likely that currents through the inlet are as high as 3 to 4 knots, making the inlet throat itself unlikely habitat for EFH species, and in particular neonate or juvenile sandbar sharks other than as a transit corridor between the Great Bay/Mullica River estuary and the Atlantic Ocean.